Transfusion Services/Blood Bank Minor

 You or someone you know probably has given blood.
 Blood donor centers screen donors to be sure they are healthy, collect units of blood and then test the donor blood to be sure it is as safe as possible.
 Single units of blood can be split into components such as platelets, plasma and cells to stretch that unit as far as it can go.
 After that, blood is shipped to hospitals where it is needed.
 In medical laboratory science, people commonly call this “blood banking.”
 Transfusion services is an interesting place to work, and you have the satisfaction of knowing that you helped save someone’s life.

-Why Choose Transfusion Services/Blood Bank at SU?
+Why Choose a Transfusion Services/Blood Bank Minor at Salisbury University?

 Transfusion services/blood bank is a minor in the discipline of the Medical Laboratory Science (MLS) Program.
 It allows you to complete the on-campus classes in transfusion services, with this recognition posted on your transcript.